-When the political Left in the United States was persecuted in the 1940-50’s, the result of an anti-communist witch-hunt spearheaded by the notorious Senator Joseph McCarthy, Puerto Ricans witnessed a harsher version of that same hideous campaign.
+When the political left in the United States was persecuted in the 1940-50’s, the result of an anti-communist witch-hunt spearheaded by the notorious Senator Joseph McCarthy, Puerto Ricans witnessed a harsher version of that despicable campaign.
 People in the U.S. hardly knew that Nationalists were systematically imprisoned and murdered.

-Laws were created to justify the killings of Nationalists in plain view.
-The cause for Puerto Rico’s right to self-determination was criminalized outright.
-Such was Law 53 of 1948better known as the Gag Law, (Spanish: Ley de La Mordaza); it banned the Nationalist Party, prohibited possession and display of the Puerto Rican flag, outlawed public gatherings, prohibited criticism of the U.S. presence and mention of independence in literature, musical renditions and in all mass media.
+Laws were created to justify killing Nationalists in plain view.
+The cause for independence was criminalized outright.
+Such was the nature of Law 53 of 1948,better known as the Gag Law, (Spanish: Ley de La Mordaza); it banned the Nationalist Party, prohibited possession and display of the Puerto Rican flag, outlawed public gatherings, prohibited criticism of the U.S. presence and mention of independence in literature, musical renditions and in all mass media.
 This vicious law aimed to destroy the Puerto Rican people’s self-identity by instilling fear.

-U.S. news media outlets aired the false claims of Washington officials which projected the uprising as an “internal matter among Puerto Ricans.”
-But nothing can dismiss the cold facts pointing to the contrary: the supposed “Government of Puerto Rico” did not come into existence by the will of the people, it was installed by the U.S. colonizers.
-Federal law mandates the U.S. President taking direct charge of matters there in cases of emergency.
+U.S. news media outlets only told the false narrative of Washington officials who projected the uprising as an “internal matter among Puerto Ricans.”
+But nothing can dismiss the cold facts pointing to the contrary: the supposed “Government of Puerto Rico” did not come into existence by the will of the people, it was installed by U.S. colonial decree.
+Federal law mandates the U.S. President to take direct charge of matters there in cases of emergency.
 In addition, the governor of Puerto Rico is required to report and take directions from the White House.

 Civil and police officials were shocked by the unexpected tenacity of the freedom fighters.
 The police were ordered to surrender and come out of the building with their hands raised.
 As soon as the Nationalists gained control of the situation Blanca Canales proceeded to give the command to burn down the building.

-Surrounded by crowds of town residents the brave patriots displayed the prohibited Puerto Rican flag.
+Surrounded by crowds of residents the brave patriots raised the outlawed Puerto Rican flag.
 With her weapon raised in the air Blanca Canales agitated the onlookers by shouting the historic words of the struggle — “QUE VIVA PUERTO RICO LIBRE!”
 She defiantly declared the independence of Puerto Rico.

 Military airplanes were deployed to bomb Jayuya in which 70 percent of the municipality was destroyed.
 The National Guard immediately pushed to suppress the uprising and regain control of city.
 New repressive measures were imposed throughout the country, including martial law.

-Nationalist Party members Oscar Collazo and Griselio Torresola went to the Blair House in Washington, D.C. to assassinate President Harry Truman.
+On November 1, 1950, Nationalist Party members Oscar Collazo and Griselio Torresola went to the Blair House in Washington, D.C. to assassinate President Harry Truman.
 Their intended purpose was to counter Washington’s lies about the conflict before the world.
-Torresola was killed and Collazo was critically wounded in a shootout with capital police and Truman’s Secret Service bodyguards.
+Torresola was killed and Collazo was critically wounded in a shootout with Capital Police and Truman’s Secret Service bodyguards.
 But the brave act of the two martyrs did bring about exposure to what was occurring in Puerto Rico.

 The meaning of Jayuya

-If one were to examine the chronology of the atrocities committed by the U.S. in Puerto Rico, like the secret sterilization of women, the cancer epidemic caused by the bombing destruction of Vieques, the thousands of deaths caused by Hurricane Maria and the deliberate policy of neglect that followed and other examples of genocide, points to why the uprising was justified.
+If one were to examine the chronology of the atrocities committed by the U.S. in Puerto Rico, like the secret sterilization of women, the cancer epidemic caused by the U.S. Navy bombing destruction of Vieques, the thousands of deaths caused by Hurricane Maria, and the deliberate policy of neglect that followed and other examples of genocide, points to why the uprising was justified.

-For their own reasoning the U.S. colonizers will also remember the Jayuya Uprising as they recognize the great potential for the Puerto Rican people to rise up.
-And in that inevitable moment the valuable lessons gained from the Jayuya experience shall prove decisive in the battle for a free Puerto Rican nation.
+For their own reasoning U.S. colonizers will also remember the Jayuya Uprising, as they recognize the potential threat Puerto Ricans pose once they rise up in rebellion.
+And in that inevitable moment the lessons gained from the Jayuya experience shall prove decisive in the future battle for a free Puerto Rican republic.